rss2023/web-prod/_information/authorinfo.md

     1. The title and abstract
     2. Names and ordering of authors
     3. Upload files: a camera-ready PDF
-    4. To submit, you will need to agree to the author agreement.
+    4. Submission requires acknowledgement of assent to the author agreement.

 You can upload newer versions of these files until the deadline.

-(If there additional complexities, for example in getting your surname alphabetized correctly, please email the [Program Chair](mailto:dshell@tamu.edu).)
+If there additional complexities, for example in getting your surname alphabetized correctly, please email the [Program Chair](mailto:dshell@tamu.edu).

 {% comment %}